GENERAL QUESTIONS ABOUT NATURAL STONE

 How do I do it right?

-Can stone floors also be sanded, like a wooden floor?
+Can stone floors also be sanded like a wooden floor?

-What happens to the joint when sanding?
+What happens to the joint during sanding?

 What should I bear in mind when grouting?